Manikeshmk/Time_Table_chat/README.md

 assistant("What classes do I have today?")

 # 🔍 Find every instance of a specific course
-assistant("When is the Data Security session?")
+assistant("When is the Machine Learning session?")

 # ⏱️ Check a specific time-window
 assistant("Today 12:15 class")